Back to all articles

 Scan Your Site Free

-• ❌ Avoid this: "Returns accepted under specific conditions within 14 days."
+• Avoid: "Returns accepted under specific conditions within 14 days."

-• No Hidden Fees: Using a "What you see is what you pay" approach eliminates the risk of feeling cheated.
+• "What you see is what you pay" — kills the fear of surprise fees.

 Zero-Risk Bias Illustration